 In August 2018, the FASB issued guidance entitled "Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement."
 The guidance modifies the requirements on fair value measurements by removing, modifying or adding to the disclosures.
 This guidance becomes effective for interim and annual periods beginning after December 15, 2019.
 Early adoption is permitted and an entity is permitted to early adopt any removal or modified disclosures and delay adoption of the additional disclosures until their effective date.
-The adoption of this guidance will not impact the Association's financial condition or its results of operations, but will impact the fair value measurements disclosures.
+The Association early adopted during the fourth quarter of 2018.
+The adoption of this guidance did not impact the Association's financial condition or its results of operations, but will impact the fair value measurements disclosures.

 In August 2017, the FASB issued guidance entitled "Targeted Improvements to Accounting for Hedging Activities."
 The guidance better aligns an entity's risk management activities and financial reporting for hedging relationships through changes to both the designation and measurement guidance for qualifying hedging relationships and the presentation of hedge results.
 The amendments in this guidance require an entity to present the earnings effect of the hedging instrument in the same income statement line item in which the earnings effect of the hedged item is reported.
 This guidance also addresses the timing of effectiveness testing, qualitative and quantitative effectiveness testing and components that can be excluded from effectiveness testing.
-This guidance becomes effective for interim and annual periods beginning after December 15, 2018.
-The Association is evaluating the impact of adoption on the Association's financial condition and its results of operations.
+The Association adopted the new standard on January 1, 2019 and recorded a cumulative-effect adjustment to retained earnings of \$0.9 million with the offsetting amount to accumulated other comprehensive income (loss) to reflect the removal of previously recorded hedge ineffectiveness on the cash flow hedges.